doron467/Access-Manager/README.md

 while services contain the application's business logic and database operations.

-Authentication and authorization are handled by middleware before protected controller actions are executed.

 The AI functionality is separated from the normal business logic.
 The AI agent is responsible for constructing prompts, communicating with the LLM, parsing its response, and evaluating the resulting review.